History of Pierce Brosnan in Timeline

 Loading Video...

-In 1985, Brosnan garnered a Golden Globe Award nomination for Best Supporting Actor for his portrayal of Robert Gould Shaw II in Nancy Astor.
+In 1985, Pierce Brosnan garnered a Golden Globe Award nomination for Best Supporting Actor for his portrayal of Robert Gould Shaw II in Nancy Astor.

-1986: NBC cancels Remington Steele
+1986: Remington Steele renewed, Bond role lost

 Loading Video...